By azfar on November 13, 2015

 From the examples given above, you might think the only communities worth joining are those with at least half a million members.
 This is not the case as big communities doesn’t always mean a lot of engagement.

-They are often strictly moderated or rampant with spam.
+They are either strictly moderated or rampant with spam.
 Sometimes your shares will get drowned by the fast paced activity of large communities so you need to find the right amount of balance.

 Some of the things you need to consider when deciding which communities to join: